frootlab/frootlab.github.io/_posts/2019-03-20-three-obstacles-in-data-science.md

 it to the underlying prerequisites - only to decide about it's suitability!

 We want to automate this process with [Brea](/brea.html).
-Brea is a smart algorithm repository server, that enforces unified data interfaces for different algorithm categories.
-This allows Brea not only to automatically evaluate and compare the hosted algorithms with respect to given metrics but thereupon also to determine, which algorithm of a given category and data domain is the currently best fitting ([CBF](/blog/tags#CBF)) algorithm with respect to the required metric.
+Brea is a smart algorithm repository, that enforces a unified data interfaces for different algorithm categories.
+This allows Brea not only to automatically evaluate and compare the hosted algorithms with respect to given metrics, but thereupon also to determine, which algorithm of a given category and data domain is the currently best fitting ([CBF](/blog/tags#CBF)) algorithm with respect to the required metric.